soveran/map/README.md

 ----------

-There are many ways to accomplish what you can do with `map`, including shell `find`, `xargs`, `awk`, and shell for-loops.
+There are many ways to accomplish what you can do with `map`, including `find`, `xargs`, `awk`, and shell for-loops.
 The approach taken by `map` is extremely pragmatic and allows me to express concisely what I want.
 Given the fact that it's designed as a filter, it can operate on any kind of list, not only lists of files.

-The problem that prompted me to think about `map` was the following: given a list of files, I want to execute two commands on each.
+The problem that prompted me to think about `map` was the following: given a list of files, I wanted to execute two commands on each.
 Here's how you can do it with different tools:

 With `map`: